TinyMCE: no flicker!

 Default RSS feed is for my blog.
 Categories have two versions of RSS feed: exclusively for documents of the category, and documents for the category and its children.
 (I hope it is not news anymore: I have hierarchical categories.)

-Update: InnoDB is in the house
+Update: InnoDB is in the house !

-I already complained about lack of transaction support by DreamHost.
+In my previous post I already complained about lack of transaction support by DreamHost.
 The only database option is MySQL with InnoDB engine, which doesn’t support transactions.
 Everybody knows that transactions are nice.
 So what about MySQL/InnoDB or PostgreSQL?

 So I hit DreamHost forums and found several posts from DreamHost people about PostgreSQL and InnoDB: